apache/incubator-retired-blur/whiteboard/slur/README.txt

 == Overview ==
 This project explores using SolrJ to work with a Blur installation.

 == Mismatches ==
-o) Commits - Blur commits on an update; Solr expects and explicit - rather
+o) Commits - Blur commits on an update; Solr expects an explicit commit and rather
 	 than buffering, I've chosen to go ahead and follow Blur's model.
 o) Row/SolrInputDocument - The parent document in Solr seems to be a "real"
 	 document, with fields.
 So far, you can either have subdocuments or fields on the main document, but not both.
 o) Optimize - Solr offers waitFlush, waitSearcher and Blur just offers maxSegments.
+o) Deletes - The id's being passed to delete are understood to be RowIDs.
+I gather that Solr can delete child docs directly using this method but I don't yet see a safe way to do that for us given only a single id.
+Maybe there's a way to do record deletions by establishing a convention (e.g. "1->5", would be recordid:5 row:1)?

 == Usage ==